stevenaeola/gitpitch/prog/nodejs_testing/PITCHME.md

 - Does not prove the absence of bugs
 - Can help identify existing bugs
 - Can avoid introducing new bugs
-- Repeated testing necassary in agile development
+- Repeated testing necessary in agile development
 - Automated as far as possible
 @ulend